dhemery/DHE-Modules/guides/generating-multi-stage-envelopes.md

     or other voltage source.
 - To start each envelope
-    at the level where the previous one ended, connect the the final module's _OUT_ output to the first module's _IN_ input.
+    at the level where the previous one ended, connect the the final stage's _OUT_ output to the first stage's _IN_ input.
 - Follow Artur Karlov's lead and
     [make a sick kick](https://www.youtube.com/watch?v=jVLEKn55MGg).
 - Generate audible waveforms